ibm-cloud-docs/containers/cs_worker_add.md

    ```
    {: pre}

-6. By default, adding a worker-pool creates a pool with no zones.
+6. By default, adding a worker pool creates a pool with no zones.
 To deploy worker nodes in a zone, you must add the zones that you previously retrieved to the worker pool.
 If you want to spread your worker nodes across multiple zones, repeat this command for each zone.
    ```
    ibmcloud ks zone add vpc-classic --zone <zone> --cluster <cluster_name_or_ID> --worker-pool <pool_name> --subnet-id <VPC_subnet_ID>
    ```